p1chkn/task_manager/README.md

 ## Getting Started

 You need to download project from here, GitHub.
+Or you can access it here: http://130.193.42.246:8000/ With fixtures data.
+Instructions for using API and credentials for preset user you can find below.

 ### Prerequisites